nonstrict-hq/nonstrict.eu-website/Content/blog/2023-12-08-transferable-drag-drop-fails-with-only-FileRepresentation.md

 ## The issue

 However when we started to drop the file on Finder or other apps like Slack nothing happened.
 They just didn't accept the content.
 It turns out in macOS 13 and 14 `FileRepresentation` isn't working correctly.
-No matter the declared content type, whether the file should be opened in place or if origional file access is allowed.
+No matter the declared content type, whether the file should be opened in place or if original file access is allowed.
 The file is simply never accepted.

 ## Workaround